 How To Pick The Right Goal

 Health can be defined as physical, emotional, mental or spiritual and is the key pillar.
-When there is an imbalance in this pillar, the other pillars are also effected.
+When there is an imbalance in this pillar, the other pillars are also affected.

 Wealth is the least important but can drive better outcomes in the other two pillars.
 Our personal wealth, occupation and passions fall into this category.

-The second most important pillar includes our relationship with self and others.
+The second most important pillar includes our relationship with ourselves and others.
 Strong relationships will create safety which gives us the freedom to pursue our passions or goals in other areas.

 Grade your pillars